-The main benefits of 4G LTE is mobility, flexibility, and agility which dovetails perfectly with the emerging trend among providers to treat people where people are— at their job, at home, or while shopping, rather than at a central medical office.
+The main benefits of LTE and 5G is mobility, flexibility, and agility which dovetails perfectly with the emerging trend among providers to treat people where people are— at their job, at home, or while shopping, rather than at a central medical office.
 M2M technology that enables machines to talk directly to each other without human intervention, is automating many of the tasks that normally take valuable time and add to the overall cost of care.
 The connected devices form the basis for what is coming to be know as the Internet of Healthcare Things (IoHT).

 With many medical professionals using an expanding variety of connected devices, it is essential that hospital IT administrators have the ability to monitor and protect this IoHT flowing across their networks.
 Managing a network of widely dispersed IoHT devices takes real-time, centralized intelligence.
 With the proliferation of the cloud and best-in-breed security applications, healthcare IT teams can now be confident to build a centralized, secure M2M-IoHT network.

-The value that M2M-IoHT and 4G LTE adds to the efficient delivery of healthcare goes beyond patient information.
+The value that M2M-IoHT and cellular connectivity adds to the efficient delivery of healthcare goes beyond patient information.
 In fact, hospital IT departments contemplating the introduction of these technologies into their workflows should consider starting by implementing applications that are practical and boost the bottom line.
-Such applications include wireless real-time location systems that save money by quickly locating medical devices within a hospital setting; wearable technology that, by storing the patient’s electronic medical record, reduces the time the provider spends on intake questions; medical device monitoring to check medical devices that need maintenance or supply refills; and check-in kiosks that enable patients to update their medical records, check in for appointments, or get valuable information on treatment plans— all while enabling HIPPA compliance.
+Such applications include wireless real-time location systems that save money by quickly locating medical devices within a hospital setting; wearable technology that, by storing the patient’s electronic medical record, reduces the time the provider spends on intake questions; medical device monitoring to check medical devices that need maintenance or supply refills; and check-in kiosks that enable patients to update their medical records, check in for appointments, or get valuable information on treatment plans— all while enabling HIPAA compliance.